 Pour the ⅔ cup of granulated sugar into a bowl.
 Drop each dough ball into the sugar and coat completely.

-Pop the extra dough balls into the fridge while these are baking.
-Bake the cookies in the center rack of the oven at 350 degrees Fahrenheit for 8 minutes.
+Place dough balls about 3-4 inches apart on the parchment lined baking sheet.
+Bake the cookies on the center rack of the oven at 350 degrees Fahrenheit for 8 minutes.

-Let cool on the baking sheet for 5 min before transferring to a cooling rack.
+Let the cookies cool on the baking sheet for 5 min before transferring to a cooling rack.
 If you don't do this, the cookies will break apart into a giant mess.

 Expert Baking Tips

-- Use 2 Types of Cocoa Powder- The 2 types of cocoa powders give the cookies their dark hue.
-If you only have one type on hand, use natural unsweetened or dutch...just know their color will not be as dark as mine.
-DO NOT use dark alone; it will make your cookies too dry and bitter.
+- Use 2 Types of Cocoa Powder- The combination of Natural Unsweetened and Dark cocoa powders give the cookies a richer flavor and darker color.
+If you only have one type on hand, use natural unsweetened or dutch...just know the color of the cookies will not be as dark as mine are.
+Make sure you do not use dark alone; it will make your cookies too dry, chalky and bitter.